fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 [This](https://github.com/visionmedia/supertest/issues/398) is most likely useful when doing the fix.

+#### 4.23*:  bloglist expansion, step11

+Run all tests.
+You will see that the tests from exercises 4.11, 4.12*, 4.13 have failed because they require authentication.Fix them.

+You need to set the token to make the tests pass.
+Same [link](https://github.com/visionmedia/supertest/issues/398) will help.

 This is the last exercise for this part of the course and it's time to push your code to GitHub and mark all of your finished exercises to the [exercise submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).

 <!---